dojo/docs/dojox/charting.rst

 TODO: Example Series Options

 The data array, is just an array of data.
 All plot types can accept a one dimensional array, but there are some additional format options available based on the type of chart.
-With a one-dimensional array for line type graphs the X axis will be integers; 1,2,3�� and the data will be the Y axis.
-For bar type plots the data is the length of the bar and the choice between column or bar type determines the orientation.
-And for pie type charts the sum of the array is your whole pie.
+With a one-dimensional array for cartesian type graphs (lines, columns...) the X axis will be integers; 1,2,3... and the data will be mapped to the Y axis.
+For bar type plots the X and Y axis are inverted.
+Finally for pie type charts the sum of the array is your whole pie, each data point representing a slice.
 All the plot types except pie can have multiple series.

 .. js ::